 And add sprinkling of chocolate chips on top of that!

 Any other coffee fiends in the house?
 I know you're out there.
-Check out these recipes - some from me, some from friends - to get your coffee fix.
+Check out these photos and links - some from me, some from friends - to find more coffee recipes.

 - Gingerbread Lattes from A Nerd Cooks